basecamp/kamal-site/docs/commands/proxy.md

 You can use a rolling reboot with `kamal proxy reboot --rolling` to avoid restarting on all servers simultaneously.

 You can also use [pre-proxy-reboot](../../hooks/pre-proxy-reboot) and [post-proxy-reboot](../../hooks/post-proxy-reboot) hooks to remove and add the servers to upstream load balancers as you reboot them.

+You can pause your app doing `kamal proxy pause_app` (eg: if you want to enter in maintenance mode), you can then resume the proxy of the app with `kamal proxy resume_app`

 ## Boot configuration